mengsig/DiffusiveNStochastic/README.md

 Problems:
 --------------------------------
 1. Langevin: Brownian particle in the over-damped limit under the force of a potential (potential-well).
-2. SIR Model: Pandemic spreading of the flu with re-contagion and well-mixed population.
+2. SIR Model (Gillespie): Pandemic spreading of the flu with re-contagion and well-mixed population.
-3. SIR Model: Pandemic spreading of the flu with re-contagion and well-mixed population, with flu immunity.
+3. SIR Model (Gillespie): Pandemic spreading of the flu with re-contagion and well-mixed population, with flu immunity.

 --------------------------------
 Instructions: